ilyakashtelyan/pmc-docs/docs/source/index.rst

-JPS Docs
+JPS Documentation
 =========================================

-The purpose of this document is to provide simple, but detailed guide to the realm of PMC corrections.
+The purpose of this document is to provide narrative instructions for the workflow currently implemented in

 .. toctree::

-   inst
+   intro
+   assigntovendor
+   license
+   payment
+   comp
+   epub
+   pacheck
+   archiving